sijbrandij/search_engine/README.md

 ## Description
 This is an implementation of a search engine.
 The application loads its data from 3 `json` files containing different resources.
 The user interacts with the search engine through the terminal.

+## System requirements
+* Ruby
+* JSON; to test whether you have JSON, you can start a console using `irb` and type `require 'json'`.
+This should return `true`.
+If not, close the console and run `gem install json` to install JSON.

 ## Instructions for use

 Go to the document root in your terminal and type `ruby search_engine.rb` to start a new search.